bhadrinath95/countries/README.md

 ## Functions

-o Created following Django management commands for loading data into database, where we utilized [geosky](https://pypi.org/project/geosky/) package to fetch all city, state and country names,
+o Created following Django management commands for loading data into database, where we utilized [geosky](https://pypi.org/project/geosky/) package to fetch all city, state and country names,<br />
-• generate_countries
+• generate_countries<br />
-• generate_states and
+• generate_states and<br />
-• generate_cities
+• generate_cities<br />
-o Created Django static pages to list
+o Created Django static pages to list<br />
-• Countries in the world
+• Countries in the world<br />
-• States of the selected country and
+• States of the selected country and<br />
-• Cities of the selected state o Created Django REST api to list
+• Cities of the selected state<br />
+o Created Django REST api to list<br />
-• Countries in the world
+• Countries in the world<br />
-• States of the selected country and
+• States of the selected country and<br />
-• Cities of the selected state
+• Cities of the selected state<br />